-- The IPC will ask the CIPWG subcommittee to develop a recommendation detailing what specific criteria will make a cultivar exempt.
+- The IPC will ask the CIPWG subcommittee to determine if they recommend instituting a cultivar exemption and consider a process detailing what specific criteria, if any, will make a cultivar exempt.
 The CIPWG subcommittee can start to develop a form for the IPC to review and recommend steps to follow. - The IPC would prefer this 2025 calendar year to be devoted to make a thorough examination of criteria and policy related to the sale of sterile cultivars of invasive species, particularly Japanese barbery and Burning Bush/winged Euonymus, with a more comprehensive reply than can be accomplished by March 1, 2025.
-We ask the Environment Committee to delay our response about sterile cultivars to March 1, 2026.

-V. Wallace: Does the IPC need to express to the Environment committee that we're concerned about the lack of funding for the Invasive Plant Coordinator position?

-B. Connolly: We need the continuity of the position to continue.
+We ask the Environment Committee to delay our response about sterile cultivars to March 1, 2026. - V. Wallace: Does the IPC need to express to the Environment committee that we're concerned about the lack of funding for the Invasive Plant Coordinator position? - B. Connolly: We need the continuity of the position to continue.
 It's a key position.
-We need to point out that it needs to be funded.

-D. Nelson: If we're going to tackle things like labeling, we need someone who can be out there and support the required education.
+We need to point out that it needs to be funded. - D. Nelson: If we're going to tackle things like labeling, we need someone who can be out there and support the required education.
 We need an education component, especially if or when a new labeling component is added to a proposed bill.
 We need someone who is developing programs, coordinating volunteers, etc.

-Next meeting: June 18 - 2-4 pm
+Scheduling date for the next meeting: Next meeting: June 18 - 2-4 pm